Beaudesert

 Beaudesert has a typical household mix, with a lower-than-average median household size

-Family households account for 70.7% of all households, including 24.6% couples with children, 30.6% couples without children, and 14.2% single parent families.
-Non-family households constitute the remaining 29.3%, with lone person households at 26.7% and group households comprising 2.6%.
-The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households dominate at 70.7% of all households, comprising 24.6% couples with children, 30.6% couples without children, and 14.2% single parent families.
+Non-family households make up the remaining 29.3%, with lone person households at 26.7% and group households comprising 2.6% of the total.
+The median household size of 2.5 people is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households